lovejotsingh06/WEB315_Summer22_Assignments/README.md

-copy name write cd and paste name then run so now when i run dotnet run my project is building and it give me a local browser address when i click on it by pressing ctrl + click it take me at browser from visual now my webite is running
+copy name write cd and paste name then run so now when i run dotnet run my project is building and it give me a local browser address when i click on it by pressing ctrl + click it take me at browser from visual now my webite is running.